akkikiki/papers/papersIRead2016.md

 1. [Generating Images from Captions with Attention, ICLR 2016](https://arxiv.org/pdf/1511.02793v2.pdf)

 1. [A Deep Learning Approach to Machine Transliteration, WMT 2009](http://www.statmt.org/wmt09/pdf//WMT-0938.pdf)
- * Deep belief network (multiple layers of Restricted Boltzmann machine)
+ * Deep belief network (multiple layers of Restricted Boltzmann machine (RBM))
+  * The input vectors are binarized probably because it uses RBM
  * Creation of n-best lists seems interesting (Using Gibbs sampling)
  * As mentioned in Section 3.3, robustness on reversed inputs is an interesting property.